evelynfoy/the-cheese-and-wine-boutique/docs/testing/4-add-a-wine-product.md

 - Change settings to test database to test
 - Add code to add product view for wine products
 - Add Wine form
+- Add javascript code to remove required attribute from cheese-type when adding a wine product and vice versa
 - Restrict access to staff